sourcegraph/about/handbook/engineering/languages/typescript.md

 ### Fetching data in componentDidMount

-A lot of components will fetch initial data using observables, calling `setState()` in the `susbcribe()` callback.
+A lot of components will fetch initial data using observables, calling `setState()` in the `subscribe()` callback.
 See [this example from `SiteUsageExploreSection`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@9997438a8ba2fdc54920f1f6ad22dd08d4a37215/-/blob/web/src/usageStatistics/explore/SiteUsageExploreSection.tsx?subtree=true#L32-38):

 ```typescript
     public componentDidMount(): void {